rzc0d3r/BitdefenderGen/README.md

 # BitdefenderGen
 BitdefenderGen - Generates accounts for Bitdefender products (Antivirus & VPN) with a 90-day license

+# Support for this project has been stopped!
+# I advise to switch to ESET products.
+Also try this [ESET KeyGen](https://github.com/rzc0d3r/ESET-KeyGen) for them

 ![](img/project_preview.png)

 # How to use